 And so this is the type of time you're going to see bigger false flag event type things happen.

-But I can tell you right now, ladies and gentlemen, that Communist forces, that's what Antifa is, in the Soros-funded, Democrat-party-funded combine, are planning assaults on new police stations and federal buildings tonight all across the United States.
+But I can tell you right now, ladies and gentlemen, that communist forces, that's what Antifa is, in the Soros-funded Democrat Party-funded combine, are planning assaults on new police stations and federal buildings tonight, all across the United States.

-And when the Austin police bring photos and video of this to the mayor's office, they are told, you are to stand down.
+And when the Austin police bring photos and video of this to the mayor's office, they are told you are to stand down.

 And the rest of the press is being given this information.

-Of course, they're not reporting it because they're little toadies, and, well, after all, the cops deserve to be shot in the back of the head, and the police station deserves to be blown up.
+And, well, after all, the cops deserve to be shot in the back of the head.

-Bomb with a controlled demolition as a symbol of stopping police hate.
+It's in the official city council budget to bomb with a controlled demolition as a symbol of stopping police aid.

 So, I mean, if they're publicly saying in the city council, blow up the police station, what do you think's going on?